 However, assertions should be seen as high-level specifications for which it is more important to be understandable and correct than to be efficient.
 Furthermore, this more efficient implementation has another drawback.
-If only every second element of the list is evaluated, then sortedLin cannot be checked, i.e., for a list which is only evaluated to 1:\:2:\:1:\ sortedLin does not fail, whereas the less efficient assertion sortedList would fail.
+If only every second element of the list is evaluated, then sortedLin will not compare any list element, i.e., for a list which is only evaluated to 1:\:2:\:1:\ sortedLin does not fail, whereas the less efficient assertion sortedList would fail.
 On the other hand, in practice evaluation orders like this one are uncommon and failure of sortedLin will in most cases be detected as early as failure of sorted.